hackf5/steeplejack/docs/MSYS2.md

 You want to reuse Git for Windows, not the one in MSYS2, so you can work in both VS Code and MSYS2 without friction.

+You'll also want to copy your SSH keys into `~/.ssh`, or make new keys and register them with Github.

 ```bash
 # At the very top of your .zshrc to use the same Git in MSYS2 as you use in Windows
 export PATH="/c/Program Files/Git/cmd:$PATH"